Harvard Extension School complies with the following federal and state guidelines, outlined below:

 You may request a Massachusetts voter registration form at the website established by the Secretary of the Commonwealth of Massachusetts.

 You may request a Federal Voter Registration Form from the Election Assistance Commission website.

 Tax Relief Act

-Harvard Extension School files a form 1098-T with the Internal Revenue Service for every student who is enrolled in at least one course during the 2013-14 academic year and has at least one charge and corresponding payment during the 2013 tax year.
+Harvard Extension School files a form 1098-T with the Internal Revenue Service for every student who is enrolled in at least one course during the 2014 calendar year and has at least one charge and corresponding payment during the 2014 tax year.
 The Extension School is required to send a 1098-T form to all students whether or not they must file US taxes.
-Students are encouraged to provide the Extension School with their Social Security number for their enrollment and financial information to be filed correctly with the Internal Revenue Service.
+Students are encouraged to provide the Extension School with their Social Security number or Taxpayer ID number for their enrollment and financial information to be filed correctly with the Internal Revenue Service.

 Students may choose to receive their 1098-T forms electronically or via US mail.
 Students who choose to receive their forms electronically will receive an e-mail notification when their forms are available to download.
 Returning students may select this option at any time during the year by logging onto the Affiliated Computer Services (ACS) tax reporting services website.
 ACS is the provider of the 1098-T forms for Extension School students.
 The website is secure and all information is confidential.
 Returning students may visit the ACS website and select the option “Access My Record” for the link that will allow them to receive their forms electronically.
 Students log in with either their DCE ID number or their Social Security number and password, which is different from the DCE or Harvard PIN.
 It is the password students set-up when they first log into the 1098-t website.
 There is online help on the website for students who don’t remember their password.
 New students must create a personal identification number (PIN) before they are allowed access to their information.
 Returning students should use the PINs they created in previous years.